yaw277/slire/README.md

 ### create

-`create(entity: Entity): Promise<string>`
+`create(entity: T): Promise<string>`

 Creates a new entity in the repository.
 Returns the generated ID for the created entity.
 The repository automatically generates a unique ID.
 Scope fields are automatically applied during creation, and any configured timestamps (like `createdAt`) or versioning fields are added.
-The `Entity` type excludes only the `id` field and system-managed fields (timestamps, version).
-Scope properties can be included and will be validated to ensure they match the repository's configured scope values.
+Ignores `id` system-managed fields (timestamps, version) if passed.
+Accepts scope properties if they match the repository's configured scope values.

 ### createMany

-`createMany(entities: Entity[]): Promise<string[]>`
+`createMany(entities: T[]): Promise<string[]>`

 Bulk version of `create` that creates multiple entities in a single operation.
 Returns an array of generated IDs corresponding to the created entities.
 The order of returned IDs matches the order of input entities.
 All entities are subject to the same automatic ID generation, scope validation, and consistency feature handling as the single `create` function.